stbsdk/referrer/readme.md

 [![Gitter](https://img.shields.io/badge/gitter-join%20chat-blue.svg?style=flat-square)](https://gitter.im/DarkPark/stb)

-`util-referrer` is a module to make a correct exit from the current application.
+Module to make a correct exit from the current application.
 It can use `document.referrer` or URL GET parameter `referrer` to extract a link to the previous application.